carbon-design-system/carbon-addons-iot-react/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question ❓
 about: Ask a question regarding usage or discussion about components
-title: "[ComponentName] question_title?"
+title: '[ComponentName] question_title?'
-labels: ":grey_question:  question"
+labels: ':grey_question:  question'
 assignees: ''
 ---

 <!--

 Hi there! 👋 Hope everything is going okay using the Carbon Addons for Watson IoT components.
 It looks like you might have a question about our work, so we wanted to share a couple resources that you could use if you haven't tried them yet 🙂

 If you're an IBMer, we have a couple of Slack channels available across all IBM